 See Related: Best Travel Accessories

 7. Grand Canyon National Park

-This biblically enormous gorge, through which the Colorado River runs, is often regarded as one of the greatest wonders of the natural world and is understandably the park’s primary attraction.
+This biblically enormous gorge, through which the Colorado River runs, is often regarded as one of the natural world’s greatest wonders and is understandably the park’s primary attraction.
 The Grand Canyon is one of North America’s most visited national parks.

-The park sees literally millions of visitors each year.
-In 2017 alone, more than six million people visited the park, which is the second-highest number of all American national parks after the Great Smoky Mountains National Park.
+The park sees millions of visitors each year.
+In 2017 alone, more than six million people visited the park, the second-highest number of all American national parks after the Great Smoky Mountains National Park.

 See Related: Grand Canyon Packing List

 Another bridge among the most famous landmarks in the USA, the Brooklyn Bridge, is a suspension bridge with cable stays and one of the oldest landmarks in New York City.